jrh3k5/moo4plex/README.md

 ## Genres

-You can use this tool to merge genres (replacing multiple genres with a single genre) and to split genres (replacing a single genre with multiple genres).
+You can use this tool to merge genres (replacing multiple genres with a single genre), split genres (replacing a single genre with multiple genres), and delete genres.
 This can only work with existing genres; this tool cannot add new genres.
 If you need a new genre, add it through Plex's UI and then load the database with this tool.

 ### Merging